 Are trail running shoes good for winter?
-In a word, absolutely!
+In a word, definitely!

-A good pair of trail running shoes can keep you moving briskly all winter long – no matter what surface you’re on (Image credit: Getty Images)
+A quality pair of trail running shoes will keep you moving briskly all through the colder months – no matter what surface you run

-Can you wear road running shoes in winter?
-Are trail running shoes good for winter?
-We've done the legwork on these commonly asked questions to allow you to find the perfect pair to keep your running going.
+So, are trail running shoes good for winter or can you still wear road running shoes on snowy ground?
+Our running experts have done the legwork on these commonly asked questions to allow you to find the perfect pair to keep your training going through the most challenging season.

 Road runners and trail runners alike face this challenge, but it doesn't have to be that way.
 With the right footwear and a few winter trail running hacks, you can power through all the way to spring, without so much as breaking stride.
 After all, winning running can be incredible, acquainting you with frozen wonderlands and providing a real sense of adventure.